 Upon their arrival in the Washington D.C. area, Captain J. P. Shindel Gobin of Company C (“Sunbury Guards”) and the 47th Pennsylvanians who had returned with him received a surprising morale boost when they saw President Abraham Lincoln in the flesh, a tale later recounted by Gobin.

-Afterward, Companies A, C, D, E, F, H, and I from the 47th joined up with General David Hunter’s forces at Snicker’s Gap, Virginia where they assisted, once again, in defending the nation’s capital during the Battle of Cool Spring, and helped to drive the Confederate Army from Maryland.
+Afterward, Companies A, C, D, E, F, H, and I from the 47th joined up with Major-General David Hunter’s forces at Snicker’s Gap, Virginia where they assisted, once again, in defending the nation’s capital during the Battle of Cool Spring, and helped to drive the Confederate Army from Maryland.
 On 24 July, Gobin was promoted to the regiment’s central command staff, and awarded the rank of Major.
 On 2 August, the men Companies B, G and K were reunited with their comrades when they rejoined the main part of the regiment at Monocacy, Virginia.

 Valor in the Valley